A small service area greets traffic leaving Glasgow on the M74. One mustn't forget Bothwell.

 Bids were received from two developers, of which Highway Restaurants Ltd (which consisted of Blue Star and Trust Houses) won.
-The Department for Transport laid the roads out (including 50 HGV spaces and 10 coach bays.
+The Department for Transport laid the roads out, including 50 HGV spaces and 10 coach bays.
 High mast lighting was provided, as was common across Scotland but rare in England.
 Trust Houses pulled out their support leaving Blue Star to run it on their own.
 A revised financial offer was accepted in December 1967.

 They took up the Galleon offer, which would be branded 'Roadchef'.
 Roadchef wanted it to be as cheap and easy to build as possible.
 They built a largely glass, 120-seat self-service café with an orange and cream colour scheme.
 They said this was combining the best elements of other service areas, creating a modern site.
 12 toilets were provided.
 Financially, the Scottish Development Department accepted that this was a "poor return" compared with what had originally been envisaged.

 In 1977, Egon Ronay rated the service area as "appalling", calling its operation "very casual".
 It had "a dirty stained carpet and smoke-stained ceiling", "rude staff" and poor food.
 By 1978, Bothwell had been described as "the worst in Britain" for its poor design and heavy vandalism.
 The building was soon replaced by a less flimsy-looking structure in a new position.
 Fuel would now be branded BP.